jamesseanwright/valimate/README.md

 ```

 Upon running the `valimate` CLI, your app server will be started as a child process, and killed when testing is complete.

+If your app server has not been started by Valimate (e.g. running in production), then this method will do nothing.

 ## Contributing